 - Ability to attend and pay for obedience classes and/or hire a private trainer

-A service animal can really make a difference in an autistic individuals life, especially those who aren’t as high-functioning as others.
-The bottom line is that they can be pricey and they are a long-term commitment, but they are so worth it.
+A service animal can really make a difference in an autistic individual’s life, especially those who aren’t as high functioning as others.
+The bottom line is that they can be extremely expensive, and they are a long-term commitment.
+But in the end, they are worth it.